This guide to the education system in Saudi Arabia explores primary and secondary education, as well as homeschooling and special needs options.

 Private schools are privately run, but most follow the national curriculum and teach in Arabic.
 Therefore, this might not be a feasible option for many expats; most of whom will choose to send their children to international schools.
 Across the country, however, education is organized into kindergarten (which is optional), and primary and secondary units; with many institutions conveniently offering all three at their schools.
 The Ministry of Education and the General Presidency of Girls’ Education regulate all schools in the Kingdom.

-Public, private, and international nurseries (for children between 0 and 3) and kindergarten or pre-school (for those between 3 and 5) are plentiful.
+Public, private, and international nurseries (for children between zero and three) and kindergarten or preschool (for those between three and five) are plentiful.
 However, these are not compulsory throughout the Kingdom.
 The focus of this education is more about helping students gain sensory development and social and collaborative skills; plus the necessary skills to be able to enter primary school.

 It is important to keep in mind that the curriculum in public schools, and certain private schools, is entirely in Arabic and involves Islamic instruction.
 Furthermore, classes are taught entirely by women and are not gender-segregated.
 Expats looking to enroll their little ones in an international preschool should keep in mind that costs could range from SAR 10,000 – SAR 65,000 per year.